danslocombe/ypsilon-14-transmissions/README.md

 ---

-AFter buying the Mothership boxset and spending days pouring over pamphlets I still had a few weeks before we could schedule a session.
+After buying the Mothership boxset and spending days pouring over pamphlets, I still had a few weeks before we could schedule a session.
 I had a cheap alibaba thermal receipt printer from a previous project along with many rolls of (yes PVC free) paper.

 It was a lot of fun writing these, Ypsilon-14 is two sides of A4 so trying to place it in a world takes some imagination.
 The messages are set in a relatively grounded "expanse-style" solar system, at least one with simplified Marsian spelling.